Safe and effective vaccines are critical to ending the COVID-19 pandemic.

 Sharing Information with Vermonters

-We are committed to sharing ongoing updates with Vermonters as we continue to make plans for vaccine distribution, and as we learn more about strategies at the national level.
+We are committed to sharing ongoing updates with Vermonters as we continue to distribute vaccines, and as we learn more about strategies at the national level.

 The Vermont COVID-19 Vaccine implementation Advisory Committee: